Angiogenesis in Cancer

 In contrast to the above antiangiogenic strategies, there is evidence to suggest that vascular promotion, rather than inhibition, could be a viable strategy for improving cancer therapy – by facilitating chemotherapy drug delivery.

 Batlle explains this concept, drawing upon their understanding of p38α’s involvement in angiogenesis: “We have described a new mechanism that regulates blood vessel formation, suggesting that p38α inhibitors may help to enhance the tumor vasculature in a controlled manner, and facilitate chemotherapy-based cancer treatments.”

 “Therefore, our data provide additional evidence supporting the idea that vascular promotion could be a useful strategy to improve cancer therapy.”
 Batlle also notes that vascular promotion can be associated with less hypoxia and less desmoplasia, and the decrease in these two processes has been reported to reduce metastasis in pancreatic ductal adenocarcinomas.

 A clearer understanding of the mechanisms behind tumor angiogenesis is enabling researchers to develop antiangiogenic agents capable of simultaneously targeting numerous pathways.
-In addition, greater understanding of the factors regulating angiogenesis (e.g. p38α) are driving new strategies against cancer that take advantage of enhanced angiogenesis.
+In addition, a greater understanding of the factors regulating angiogenesis (e.g. p38α) are driving new strategies against cancer that take advantage of enhanced angiogenesis.